TGuillerme/Timespines/Meetings.md

 ## 2018/05/29

-TOSORT:
+We will continue on "through timing" the project.

-- Do biogeography estimates
+ 1. First and foremost we need to collect the spininess data into the [timespines format](https://github.com/TGuillerme/Timespines/blob/master/Data/DataCollection.md).
-- Do body size estimates at the age of the transitions
+    Kevin has divided the data into chunks that are more manageable.
+It'll be great if every one takes a chunk and starts working on it.

-- Check spines: reserve them in chunks.
+ 2. Thomas will refine the living taxa analysis by adding biogeography (crude) and body size estimates at the age of transitions to test the predator size hypothesis.

-- Write a more detailed methods.
+ 3. We will slowly start compiling the methods in the draft.

 ## 2018/04/17